XieShuaiCn/BasicClassesForSLAM/README.md

 In particular, it provides '*Read*' and '*ReadSafe*' method.
 '*Read*' accepts a *name* which means the key name and return the value corresponding to *name*.
+The *name* of full node path separated by colons is also allowed.
 The value also can be returned by referencing parameters.
 Compared to '*Read*', '*ReadSafe*' accept additional a default value that will be set if fail to read.